Physical Training Program I: Bodyweight Circuit

 - Gear needed: A pull-up bar and a willing mind

-Bodyweight Circuit 🐒
+Explaining the Bodyweight Circuit 🐒

 By cycling through exercises like push-ups, squats, pullups and planks, you develop strength and stamina without overloading any single muscle group.
 This also enhances muscular coordination, endurance and movement efficiency.